drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/6_etag.md

-# Etag
+# ETag

-This service can help improve request time by caching responses for certain requests, by setting the `Etag` header.
+This service can help improve request time by caching responses for certain requests, by setting the `ETag` header.
 It abides by the [RFC](https://datatracker.ietf.org/doc/html/rfc7232).
-If you are unaware of what "Etag" is, then please read the [documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) before proceeding, as that information is crucial to understanding what adding this service to your app will do, and how it works.
+If you are unaware of what "ETag" is, then please read the [documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) before proceeding, as that information is crucial to understanding what adding this service to your app will do, and how it works.

 It can be simply be placed as a service for your resources and you are all set!